 Explaining Fiduciary Duty

-In a nutshell, adhering to a fiduciary standard indicates an RIA is required to act in the best interest of their clients at all times.
+In a nutshell, adhering to a fiduciary standard indicates an RIA must act in the best interest of its clients at all times.
 That means providing investment advice based on what’s best for the client, not what may be most profitable or beneficial for the advisor.
 The SEC may bring enforcement action against an RIA that breaches its fiduciary duty.

-RIAs are required to make sure the investment advice they’re offering is as accurate as possible, based on the information they have available to evaluate investments.
+RIAs are required to make sure the investment advice they’re offering is as accurate as possible according to the information they have available to evaluate investments.
 As fiduciaries, they have a responsibility to keep efficiency and cost in sight when executing trades on behalf of clients.
 Furthermore, RIAs have an obligation to disclose any potential conflicts of interest as they arise.

 Benefits of Working With an RIA Firm

-The biggest mark in favor of using an RIA firm is the fiduciary standard to which they’re held.
+Undoubtedly, the biggest mark in favor of using an RIA firm is the fiduciary standard to which they abide by.

 “The fiduciary standard goes a long way toward combating conflicts of interest in most situations,” Adams says.
 “Because of this, RIAs have a more trustworthy standing than other investment advisors not bound by this fiduciary standard.”

 Another advantage is cost transparency.
 RIAs may charge a flat fee or an hourly rate for their services.
-With a flat fee structure, the fee is usually assessed as a percentage of your assets under management.
+With a flat fee structure, the fee is usually a percentage of the client’s assets under management.
 Because a firm must register with the SEC to become an RIA, these costs will always be transparent to you.
 This helps to take some of the guesswork out of the sometimes intimidating world of investing.

 An RIA can offer personalized advice based on your investment objectives, risk tolerance, age and life stage.
 They can pinpoint strategies or investments that may be best suited to reaching your goals and help guide you through major life changes or periods of market volatility.
-Because RIAs are fiduciaries, they can generally be considered more objective in their approach.
+Because RIAs are fiduciaries, they are generally more objective in their approach.